Tactility Factory

 Trans-plastics

 This project (2018-2021) is in collaboration with colleagues at Queen’s University Belfast and Robert Jamison Architects.
-We are designing and manufacturing, using roto-moulding as a production system, an interlocking block from waste plastic.
-We aim to draw out the aesthetic qualities of waste plastic whilst designing for a circular economy.
-The project is one part of the EPSRC funded project, Advancing Creative Circular Economies for Plastics via Technological-Social Transitions (ACCEPT)
+We designed and manufactured using roto-moulding as a production system, an interlocking block from waste plastic and other waste streams.
+We aimed to draw out the aesthetic potential of waste plastic whilst designing for a circular economy.
+The project is one workpackage of EPSRC funded project, Advancing Creative Circular Economies for Plastics via Technological-Social Transitions (ACCEPT)

 Forest Stacks